cat-alog/cat-alog.github.io/_posts/2018-03-11-ist616wk9-moreclass.md

 ---

 ### News + Links
-* Ideal internship or practicuum situation: Kendra for transportation librarianship / library as a publisher with data thing
+* Ideal internship or practicuum situation: Kendra for transportation librarianship / library as a publisher with data thing (https://twitter.com/tranlib/status/974309822878203904)
 * decided to sign onto another year lease with current apt in brooklyn, sans one roommate
 * kickstarted delta.nyc Product/Project manager role.
 Learned that there's a simple secure mass texting service. good
 * missing the archiving reception on Friday 3/23 sad
 * had almost 2+ weeks of no boss, and running the Tech services department.
 This could be do-able
 * link out to Sofia's article in govtech about digital equity and search engine bias
 * had first demo with Blu3tone and it was productive and helpful.
 I hope they get something good out of it
+* things i want to catalog eventually in life:
+Housing websites
+Cat toys
+Indoor plants
+Vietnamese food ingredients
+Bike parts
+ADNY data sets
+ADNY quarterly and annual reports
+Instant film cameras, film, batteries, etc.
+Library job sites
+Library Twitter: hashtag’s, people, organizational accounts Podcasts

 ### Preguntas Leyendo
 #### Source: